People Are Throwing Axes for Fun — and This Woman Helps Make It Happen

 “And from there… here we are,” she says.
 “I can tell you this is not how I thought my career path would go.”

-Cope threw her first ax last May.
+Cope threw her first ax that May.

 “Then I was hooked,” Cope says.
 “It was this crazy exhilarating feeling.”

-She says the reception has been “pretty freakin’ positive.”
+In all she says the reception has been “pretty freakin’ positive.”

 Cope’s favorite part about her job?
-“Watching people experience something new, something they’ve never done and that excitement and joy… it’s like they’re children, you know?”
+“Watching people experience something new, something they’ve never done and that excitement and joy… It’s like they’re children, you know?”